dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

    This value is very important so that the materials apply with correct scale.

 Thumbnail
-   Path to the thumbnail -- 512x512 jpg-file image.
+   Path to the thumbnail (512×512 jpg-file image).
    Needs always to be the image generated with the BlenderKit thumbnail generator, or with the same look.
    Only exceptions are special effects like fire.

 .. _bpy.ops.object.blenderkit_material_thumbnail:

-Render thumbnail with Cycles
+Render Thumbnail with Cycles
    Generate a thumbnail in the background.
 Use only this tool for thumbnails.